Gustav Klimt

+Biography

 Early life

-Gustav Klimt was born in Baumgarten, near Vienna in the Austrian Empire, the second of seven children—three boys and four girls.
-His mother, Anna Klimt (née Finster), had an unrealized ambition to be a musical performer.
-His father, Ernst Klimt the Elder, formerly from Bohemia, was a gold engraver.
-All three of their sons displayed artistic talent early on.
-Klimt's younger brothers were Ernst Klimt and Georg Klimt.
+Gustav Klimt was born in Baumgarten, near Vienna in the Austrian Empire on 14 July 1862.
+He was the second of seven children: three boys and four girls.
+His mother, Anna Klimt (née Finster), had an unrealised ambition to be a musical performer.
+His father, Ernst Klimt the Elder, was a gold engraver formerly from a peasant family in Bohemia.
+All three of their sons, including Klimt's younger brothers Ernst and Georg, displayed artistic talent early on.
+Klimt's siblings occasionally acted as models for his early works.

+Klimt's father often struggled to find work and Klimt lived in poverty while growing up.
+Between 1862 and 1884 the family had no fewer than 5 different addresses, forced to move in search of cheaper accommodation.
+The family's struggles worsened in 1874 when five-year-old Anna died after a long illness.
+Around the same time, Klara, the eldest child, became mentally disturbed and obsessed with religion.
+She never recovered, and their mother is believed to have suffered frequent, deep depressions.

-Klimt lived in poverty while attending the Vienna Kunstgewerbeschule, a school of applied arts and crafts, now the University of Applied Arts Vienna, where he studied architectural painting from 1876 until 1883.
-He revered Vienna's foremost history painter of the time, Hans Makart.
-Klimt readily accepted the principles of a conservative training; his early work may be classified as academic.
-In 1877 his brother, Ernst, who, like his father, would become an engraver, also enrolled in the school.
-The two brothers and their friend, Franz Matsch, began working together and by 1880 they had received numerous commissions as a team that they called the "Company of Artists".
-They also helped their teacher in painting murals in the Kunsthistorisches Museum in Vienna.
-Klimt began his professional career painting interior murals and ceilings in large public buildings on the Ringstraße, including a successful series of "Allegories and Emblems".
+Klimt received a basic education at an ordinary Bürgerschule, where his drawing ability was recognised as remarkable.
+At the age of fourteen, he was accepted into the Vienna Kunstgewerbeschule, a school of applied arts and crafts, now the University of Applied Arts Vienna, where he studied architectural painting from 1876 until 1883.
+He studied under Ferdinand Laufberger and later Julius Victor Berger after Laufberger's death in 1881.
+Klimt revered Vienna's foremost history painter of the time, Hans Makart, and aspired to replicate his success.
+Klimt readily accepted the principles of conservative training; his early work may be classified as academic.
+His professional career began by painting interior murals and ceilings in large public buildings.